jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 #### Additional Packages for Enterprise Linux - RPM

 Since the Red Hat source code was geared for long term enterprise support the number of packages and availability of packages differs from a unified Debian or Ubuntu Distro.
-There are two additional package repos you can add to a Rocky Linux, Fedora Linux, or AlmaLinux system.
+There are two additional package repos you can add to a Rocky Linux or AlmaLinux system.

 * [Extra Packages for Enterprise Linux (EPEL)](https://docs.fedoraproject.org/en-US/epel/ "webpage for EPEL")
   * Developed by the and included by the Fedora Project - not needed on Fedora